Parental Responsibility Law

-Parental responsibility means the legal rights, duties, powers, responsibilities and authority a parent has for a child and the child's property.
+Parental responsibility law refers to the legal rights, duties, powers, responsibilities and authority a parent has in regards to a child and the child's property.
 A person who has parental responsibility for a child has the right to make decisions about their care and upbringing.

 The following people automatically have parental responsibility: